[here] for an article on expungement laws in South Carolina.

 You may not sell, offer to sell, deliver, lease, rent, barter, exchange, or transport for sale into this State any handgun to people convicted of violent crimes, fugitives from justice, habitual drunkards, drug addicts, or people who have been adjudicated incompetent, a person who is a member of a subversive organization, people under the age of eighteen (with certain exceptions including members of the Armed Forces or R.O.T.C.), people who by order of a circuit judge or county court judge has been adjudged unfit to carry or possess a firearm, and illegal aliens.
 Likewise, it is illegal for the above-described people to carry or possess a handgun.

-Finally, if the original serial number has been removed or obliterated, you cannot buy, sell, own, or carry the handgun, and you should probably contact an attorney to decide how to dispose of it.
+Finally, if the original serial number has been removed or obliterated, you cannot buy, sell, own, or carry the handgun, and you should probably contact a criminal lawyer to decide how to dispose of it.

 If you are the seller of a handgun, it is recommended that you retain a lawyer to draft a Bill of Sale so that the transfer is documented.
 This way, if the gun is later used in a crime, you can show that the gun legally left your possession and went to someone else.